MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download.md

 ## ![decorative image showing screen with arrow to represent download](images/download-install.png)  Download Windows Symbol Packages

 Symbol files make it easier to debug your code.
 The easiest way to get Windows symbols is to use the [Microsoft Symbol Server](https://msdn.microsoft.com/library/windows/desktop/ee416588.aspx#using_the_microsoft_symbol_server).
+The symbol server makes symbols available to your debugging tools as needed.
+After a symbol file is downloaded from the symbol server it is cached on the local computer for quick access.
+Additional versions of Windows not listed here, are available on the [Microsoft Symbol Server](https://msdn.microsoft.com/library/windows/desktop/ee416588.aspx#using_the_microsoft_symbol_server).

 If you prefer to download the entire set of symbols for a particular version of Windows, download a symbol package.

 ### Note on symbol package deprecation

 > ![IMPORTANT]
 > With the cadence that we release updates for Windows, the Windows debugging symbols we publish via the packages on this page are quickly made out of  date.
 > We have made significant improvements to the online [Microsoft Symbol Server](https://msdn.microsoft.com/library/windows/desktop/ee416588.aspx#using_the_microsoft_symbol_server) by moving this to be an Azure-based symbol store, and symbols for all Windows versions and updates are available there.
-You can find more about this in this [MSDN blog entry](https://blogs.msdn.microsoft.com/windbg/2017/10/18/update-on-microsofts-symbol-server/).
-Going forward we will no longer publish the offline symbol packages for RTM releases.
+> You can find more about this in this [MSDN blog entry](https://blogs.msdn.microsoft.com/windbg/2017/10/18/update-on-microsofts-symbol-server/).
+> Going forward we will no longer publish the offline symbol packages for RTM releases.
 >

-## Get Windows Symbol Packages

-The easiest way to get Windows symbols is to use the [Microsoft Symbol Server](https://msdn.microsoft.com/library/windows/desktop/ee416588.aspx#using_the_microsoft_symbol_server).
-The symbol server makes symbols available to your debugging tools as needed.
-After a symbol file is downloaded from the symbol server it is cached on the local computer for quick access.
-Additional versions of Windows not listed here, are available on the [Microsoft Symbol Server](https://msdn.microsoft.com/library/windows/desktop/ee416588.aspx#using_the_microsoft_symbol_server).

-If you prefer to download the entire set of symbols for Windows 10, Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, or Windows 7, then you can download a symbol package and install it on your computer.

 ## Symbol Package System Requirements